Q. What is the Parramatta Light Rail route?

 A. Train services between Camellia and Clyde will need to cease operation to enable construction and operation of Parramatta Light Rail.
 The timing of construction will be confirmed once a project delivery partner is appointed.
 During construction, more frequent bus services will operate from Carlingford via the existing stations at Telopea, Dundas, Rydalmere, Camellia and Parramatta.
 Customers will be provided with plenty of notice before the train services cease, as well as the exact route of buses, to minimise disruption to the community.

 Q. What is the progress of Stage 2 of the Parramatta Light Rail?

 A. The Parramatta Light Rail is being delivered in stages to ensure the infrastructure needed to support the current growth of Greater Parramatta is in place and that light rail is operating as soon as possible to support the thousands of new houses and jobs being created.
-Planning work for Stage 2 of the project – from Parramatta CBD to Ermington, Melrose Park, Wentworth Point and Sydney Olympic Park – is underway.
+Planning work for Stage 2 of the project – connecting Stage 1 to Ermington, Melrose Park, Wentworth Point and Sydney Olympic Park – is underway.
 This planning is being done with other government agencies and transport projects, including the newly announced Sydney Metro West, which has stops at Sydney Olympic Park, Westmead Precinct and Parramatta.